Clonidine metabolism in liver

 The digestive system plays a crucial role in the metabolism of Clonidine.
 After oral administration, Clonidine is absorbed in the gastrointestinal tract.
 The drug is then transported to the liver through the portal vein, where the enzymatic processes begin.

-See also Clonidine wafer
+See also Clonidine medicinenet

 Once in the liver, Clonidine undergoes extensive metabolism through various enzymatic pathways.
 The primary enzymes involved in Clonidine metabolism are CYP2D6 and CYP3A4.
 These enzymes catalyze the biotransformation of Clonidine into its metabolites, which are further excreted from the body.